SpeedyAmy/project_churn/README.md

 ## Acknowledgments

+Many thanks to the company's data science team who trusted me with their data and provided me with precious explanations and business insights
-The company data scientist i've worked with who provided me the dataset and business explanations on dataset variables I was inspired by this Kaggle competition for the vizualisation and exploration of data https://www.kaggle.com/code/mekhdigakhramanian
+I was inspired by this Kaggle competition for the vizualisation and exploration of data https://www.kaggle.com/code/mekhdigakhramanian